meshula/meshula.github.com/site/astro-site/src/content/papers/syntelligence90.md

 Development of Insect AI 3 architectures incorporating the reason-instinct split revealed that the two modules can be characterized in terms of the sensory modalities appropriate to each module.
 Some senses such as hearing and vision are specific to the external environment.
 Other senses are internal, for example, feedback about the state of low level reflexes, and proprioceptive sensing such as force feedback from a manipulator.

 Whereas external senses are of primary importance only to the reason module, the internal senses must be divided into a self-awareness vector for the reason module, and peripheral senses for the instinct module.
 The self-awareness signals are the means by which the reason module's meta-reflex can monitor (be aware of) the activity of the reflexes in the instinct module.
 The peripheral senses and intention vector drive the instinct module, which in turn controls the effectors, completing the loop by providing a means whereby a robotic or other intelligent system can modify, and be modified by, the total environment.

-*FIGURE MISSING*
+Refer again to Figure 5.

 The Insect AI 3 architecture is modelled after the invertebrate nervous system.
 The __reason__ module is analogous to the invertebrate's cerebral ganglia, the __instinct__ module corresponds to the thoracic or sub-cerebral ganglia.
 The __intention vector__ is the means by which __meta-reflexes__ control __reflexes__, and the __self-awareness vector__ allows the reflexes to influence the meta-reflexes.

 ### Neural and Neuronal Networks

 The study of neural and neuronal networks are important to the architecture as a quick glance at the references reveals.
-Insect AI 3 grew out of a study of invertebrate nervous systems and the application of neuromimetic computational architectures to intelligent systems control [^Porcino-1990][^Porcino-Collins-1990].
+Insect AI 3 grew out of a study of **invertebrate nervous systems** and the application of **neuromimetic computational architectures** to intelligent systems control [^Porcino-1990][^Porcino-Collins-1990].
 Invertebrates exhibit a high level of sophistication despite the relative simplicity of their nervous systems, and thus pose a significant challenge to researchers[^Cliff-1990].

 Invertebrate neuronal networks are self-calibrating - an insect can adapt to changing conditions such as the state of the environment, or changing morphology such as losing a leg.
 This is a characteristic shared with behaviours intended for the Subsumption Architecture.
 Invertebrate neuronal networks are very much like adaptive control systems, and are ideally adapted by nature for real-time control.